Tom Campbell Black: Beryl Markham

+Campbell Black also had a long-term affair with aviator Beryl Markham, whom he met when they both lived in Kenya.
+He was tinkering with his broken automobile on the road to Molo somewhere near the farm at Eldama Ravine that he shared with his brother which was close to The Great Rift Valley.

-Campbell Black also had a long-term affair with Beryl Markham, an aviator who lived in Kenya who had been introduced to aviation by Campbell Black.
-He subsequently became her flight instructor, which Markham describes in her memoir West with the Night.
-In September 1936, Beryl Markham achieved fame by being the first solo aviator to fly the Atlantic Ocean from East to West (from England to America), against the prevailing winds.
+After introducing Markham to aviation, Campbell Black became her flight instructor, as described in her memoir West with the Night.

+In September 1936, Markham achieved fame by being the first solo aviator to fly the Atlantic Ocean from East to West (from England to America), against the prevailing winds.

 The Schlesinger Race and Death

-In the same year, Tom Campbell Black entered an air race from England to Johannesburg, South Africa, "The Schlesinger Race", flown from 29 September 1936 to 1 October 1936.
-The race offered a prize of £10,000 to the winner.
-Campbell Black was one of the three favourites to win the race, all flying Percival E2H Mew Gulls.
+In 1936, Campbell Black entered "The Schlesinger Race, which flew from England to Johannesburg, South Africa.

+A £10,000 prize would be awarded to the winner.
+Black was one of the three favourites, all flying Percival E2H Mew Gulls.

-On 19 September 1936, while preparing for the race, he was killed at Liverpool, Speke Airport, in a ground collision.
-A RAF bomber that had landed ran into Black's Mew Gull as he taxied out for take off.
+On 19 September 1936, while taking off for the race, he was killed at Liverpool, Speke Airport, in a ground collision.
+A RAF bomber that had landed ran into Black's Mew Gull as he taxied out in preparation for the race.
 Black was reputed to have been looking down at his map at the time.
 The propeller of the large biplane tore through the side of Black's cockpit, striking and mortally wounding him in the chest and shoulder.
 He died on the way to hospital.
-He left a widow, the English actress Florence Desmond, whom he had married in 1935.